Webster's Unabridged Dictionary - Letter M - Page 63

 Moulding (n.)
 The act or process of shaping in or on a mold, or of making molds; the art or occupation of a molder.

 Moulding (n.)
+(Arch.)
 A plane, or curved, narrow surface, either sunk or projecting, used for decoration by means of the lights and shades upon its surface.
 Moldings vary greatly in pattern, and are generally used in groups, the different members of each group projecting or retreating, one beyond another.
 See Cable, n., 3, and Crenelated molding, under Crenelate, v. t.

 Molding (p. a.)
 Alt. of Moulding